Siliguri Junction–Rangtong Evening Safari: Route

-The train starts its journey from Platform number 01 (narrow gauge) of at 14:45 and reaches Sukna at 15:20 after a ten-minute halt it continues its journey and reaches Rangtong at 16:20.
-For reverse direction, the train starts from Rangtong at 16:40 and reaches Sukna at 17:20.
+The train starts its journey from Platform number 01 (narrow gauge) of at 14:45 and reaches Sukna railway station at 15:20 after a ten-minute halt it continues its journey and reaches Rangtong at 16:20.
+For reverse direction, the train starts from Rangtong at 16:40 and reaches Sukna railway station at 17:20.
 After a five-minute, halt it again travels from Sukna and reaches at 18:05.
 Through its journey through narrow gauge, the train passes through beautiful Mahananda Wildlife Sanctuary, tea gardens, hills, valleys, rivers etc. It provides once in a lifetime experience for the travellers in the steam engine powered train.
 The train runs entirely in Darjeeling district of West Bengal.

 Traction

 The train is hauled by Steam Engine of Darjeeling Loco Shed for its entire journey.

 Loco reversal

 The train reverses its direction in Rangtong Railway station.